Lifestyle

 2. Prepare Cleaning Solution

+Create a gentle cleaning teak garden furniture care solution by prepare teak furniture cleaner.
 Mix warm water with a mild, non-abrasive soap to create a gentle yet effective cleaning solution specifically formulated to protect teak wood.
 Ensure the soap is fully dissolved to avoid leaving any residue that might compromise the wood’s natural surface and long-term appearance.

 3. Gently Scrub the Teak Garden Furniture